krzysztofzablocki/Sourcery/guides/Writing templates.md

 - Trim extra new line after control flow tag with `-%>`
 - Trim _all_ whitespaces before/after control flow tag with `<%_` and `_%>`
 - Use `<%# %>` for comments
+- Use `<%- include("relative_path_to_template.swifttemplate") %>` to include another template.
+The `swifttemplate` extension can be omitted.
+The path is relative to the including template.

 **Example**: [Equality.swifttemplate](https://github.com/krzysztofzablocki/Sourcery/blob/master/SourceryTests/Stub/SwiftTemplates/Equality.swifttemplate)